 This program is intended to provide students with a general course of study that parallels the freshman and sophomore years at most colleges and universities for degrees in psychology and related disciplines.
 The courses in this program are specifically selected for ease of transfer to most four-year colleges and universities.
-Students holding the A.S. degree will have junior standing and will be considered to have met all lower-division general education requirements at most four-year colleges and universities.
+Following the prescribed coursework in this program will result in graduation with the associate of science degree (A.S.).
+Students should consult with their advisors to ensure that they select general electives that best prepare them for the specific requirements for their intended transfer college or university programs of study.